idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 - **Level 1**
 	- Backups of important information, software and configuration settings are performed monthly
 	- Backups are stored for between one to three months
-	- Partial restoration of backups is
+	- Partial restoration of backups is tested at least once a year
+- **Level 2**
+	- Backups of important infora